maduranga-lka/typescript/README.md

         "start": "lite-server"
     },

 Add start attribute in package.json file and execute npm install lite-server --save-dev

+# Setup ts compiler
+tsc --init
+This makes tsconfig.json. by giving only tsc command in the work folder we can compile all the available ts files.